Rotaba/software-based-CTAP2-authenticator/README.md

 ```bash
 python3 v2f.py ~/.my-v2f-info-dir
 ```
-You can use the Yubieko files to test the program, mainly credentails.py to run a full CTAP cycle of attest-assert
+You can use the Yubieko testing lib to try-out the program, mainly credentails.py; to run a full CTAP cycle of attest-assert

 ```bash
 get_info.py.py